Cefalexin is an antibiotic used to treat different infections caused by bacteria. Find out how to take it safely and possible side effects.

 - Liquid: shake the medicine well.
 Measure the right amount using an oral syringe or medicine spoon.
 You can get these from your pharmacy.
 Do not use a kitchen spoon as it will not give you the right amount.
 Read more: tips on how to give medicines to babies and children.

-- If you forget to take your dose at the correct time, take one as soon as you remember.
+- Missed dose: If you forget to take your dose at the correct time, take one as soon as you remember.
 Try to take the correct number of doses each day.
 Do not take two doses at the same time to make up for a forgotten dose.

-Precautions – before starting cefalexin
+Before starting cefalexin

 - Have you ever had an allergic reaction to a medicine, especially a penicillin antibiotic?